CTA Banner CTA Banner

 Buyer tax identifier (IBT-048)

-The buyer’s VAT registration number if registered in the UAE.
-Uses the same TRN format rule (15 alphanumeric characters, starting with 1, ending with 03).
+The buyer’s VAT registration number is registered in the UAE.
+Uses the same TRN format rule (15 numeric characters, starting with 100, ending with 003).

 Tax category code (IBT-118 / IBT-151)